aalexlu/content/ACurrent/NLP/8 Language Modeling 2 - Contextual embeddings.md

 BERT is transformer applied to language modeling

-When we have choices to make about different ways to say something, a language model gives us a formal way of operationalizing their flluency (in terms of how likely they are to exist in the language)
+When we have choices to make about different ways to say something, a language model gives us a formal way of operationalizing their fluency (in terms of how likely they are to exist in the language)

 Neural LM (Language Model)